Eden998/Curve-Online/README.md

 3. Run the game code.
 4. Have fun!

-Note: 2-4 players needed to start a match.
+Note: 2-4 players needed to start a match (can open 2 instances on the same computer).
 # Game Rules

 Curve Online is an online game, up to 4 players.